-Annexure A referred to in Paragraph 12 of the Independent Auditor's Report of even date to the members of Jubilant Infrastructure Limited on the financial statements for the year ended 31 March 2022
+Annexure A referred to in Paragraph 12 of the Independent Auditor's Report of even date to the members of Jubilant Infrastructure Limited on the financial statements for the year ended 31 March 2024 (cont'd)

-In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit, and to the best of our knowledge and belief, we report that:
+In terms of the information and explanations sought by us and given by the Company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we report that:

-- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and right of use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a regular program of physical verification of its property, plant and equipment and right of use assets under which the assets are physically verified in a phased manner over a period of three years, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-In accordance with this program, certain property, plant and equipment and right of use assets were verified during the year and no material discrepancies were noticed on such verification. - (c) The title deeds of all the immovable properties held by the Company (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the Company.
-For properties where the Company is a lessee and the lease agreements are duly executed in favour of the lessee, the Company has entered into sub-leasing arrangements in certain cases. - (d) The Company has not revalued its property, plant and equipment or right of use assets or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
-Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year.
-In our opinion, the coverage and procedure of such verification by the management is appropriate and no discrepancies of 10% or more in the aggregate for each class of inventory were noticed. - (b) The Company has not been sanctioned working capital limits by banks or financial institutions on the basis of security of current assets during any point of time of the year.
-Accordingly, reporting under clause 3(ii)(b) of the Order is not applicable to the Company. - (iii)(a) The Company has provided loans to others during the year as per details given below:
+- (i) (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment, capital work-in-progress and relevant details right-of-use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a regular programme of physical verification of its property, plant and equipment, capital work-in-progress and relevant details of right-of-use asset under which the assets are physically verified in a phased manner over a period of three years, which in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+In accordance with this programme, certain property, plant and equipment, capital work-in-progress, and relevant details of right-of-use assets were verified during the year and no material discrepancies were noticed on such verification. - (c) The Company does not own any immovable property (other than properties where the Company is the lessee and the lease agreements are duly executed in favour of the lessee).
+Accordingly, reporting under clause 3(i)(c) of the Order is not applicable to the Company. - (d) The Company has adopted cost model for its property, plant and equipment (including right-of-use assets).
+Accordingly, reporting under clause 3(i)(d) of the Order is not applicable to the Company. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended) and rules made thereunder. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the year, except for goods-in-transit.
+In our opinion, the coverage and procedure of such verification by the management is appropriate and no discrepancies of 10% or more in the aggregate for each class of inventory were noticed as compared to book records.
+In respect of goods-in-transit, these have been confirmed from corresponding receipt of inventory records. - (iii) The Company has not made investments in, provided any guarantee or security or granted any advances in the nature of loans to companies, firms, limited liability partnerships during the year.
+Further, the Company has granted unsecured loans to other parties during the year, in respect of which: - (a) The Company has provided loans to others during the year as per details given below:

-Particulars Loans (Rs. in lakhs) Aggregate amount provided/granted during the year 2,300 Balance outstanding as at balance sheet date in respect of above case 19,599
+Particulars Loans (Rs.
+In lakhs) Aggregate amount provided during the year - Others 1.50 Balance outstanding as at balance sheet date in respect of above cases - Others 1.74